Medical malpractice: what can I do?

 What is medical malpractice?

-Doctors or healthcare professionals such as nurses, midwives, naturopaths and psychotherapists can make mistakes, just like everyone else.
-If there is malpractice in medical care, the consequences for patients can be particularly serious.
-These errors can lead to life-long impairment or even death.
-Medical malpractice usually occurs when treatment is not up to the generally accepted medical standards.
+Just like everyone else, doctors or healthcare professionals such as nurses, midwives, naturopaths and psychotherapists can sometimes make mistakes.
+If there is malpractice in medical care, the consequences for patients can be particularly serious, with errors leading to life-long impairments or even death.

 If treatment doesn’t go to plan or doesn’t have the desired outcome, this unsettles the patient and they want to clarify whether there is malpractice or whether there are other reasons.
 This means it is important to know the legal options in the case of suspected medical malpractice.